Thricehappy/alpha-guide/content/reference/fitting.md

 ##### Scram-Kiting

-At the frigate/destroyer level, some pilots will emply a sort of hybrid of kiting and brawling known as "scram-kiting".
+At the frigate/destroyer level, some pilots will employ a sort of hybrid of kiting and brawling known as "scram-kiting".

 The core of scram-kiting is to hold your enemy at the very edge of Warp Scrambler range,